13 Effective Learning Strategies: A Guide to Using them in your Maths Classroom 2026

 Students put their study materials away and write or speak everything they know about the topic of quadratic equations.
 Once they have retrieved all the information they know from memory, they can return to their notes and textbooks to check for accuracy.

 Third Space Learning lessons begin with an assessment question to help learners access the key information and skills they need in the forthcoming lesson.
-This also gives tutors an idea of their starting point and how they may need to adapt their teaching.
+This also gives Skye an idea of their starting point and how to adapt the teaching.

 Terri Higgins, Learning Content Lead, Third Space Learning